 Ending paid parking is expected to cost the city $2.2 million in revenue in the next fiscal year, requiring the mayor to find additional cuts in a proposal that already has residents concerned about library hours, bathroom closures and loss of arts and culture funding.

 The city has collected just over $2.35 million from Balboa Park parking meters from Dec.
-28, 2026 and May 17 of this year, according to records obtained by Times of San Diego through a public records request.
+28, 2026 through May 17 of this year, according to records obtained by Times of San Diego through a public records request.
 It brought in $347,370 during the same time frame from selling daily, monthly and annual parking permits.

 “It’s a huge win for everyone, especially the museums,” said local advocate Paul Krueger, who rallied against the program.
 “Paid parking in Balboa Park is punitive; it hurts families and people who need it most.
 It was ill-conceived and poorly implemented.
 I am both happy and surprised that the city came to this point.”